 We now turn our attention to the key object of interest in our paper, the relationship between the price charged by a firm and its sales.
-Fig. 6 illustrates the price and sales relationship for both data and model.
-For the data, we first construct firm's normalized sales by subtracting each firm's log sales by its HS6×destination average.
+Figure 6 illustrates the price and sales relationship for both data and model.
+For the data, we first construct firm's normalized sales by subtracting each firm's log sales by its $HS6\times$ destination average.
 We apply the same treatment for the firm's price.
-Then, for each HS6×destination pair, we sort firms' normalized sales into 10 deciles.
-In this step, we require that each HS6×destination have at least 10 firms so that the 10 deciles can be properly obtained.
-We then compute the median of both the normalized price and sales at each decile for each HS6×destination pairs.
-We finally aggregate the median value for all HS6×destination pairs, leaving only one value for each sales decile.
+Then, for each $HS6\times$ destination pair, we sort firms' normalized sales into 10 deciles.
+In this step, we require that each $HS6\times$ destination have at least 10 firms so that the 10 deciles can be properly obtained.
+We then compute the median of both the normalized price and sales at each decile for each $HS6\times$ destination pairs.
+We finally aggregate the median value for all $HS6\times$ destination pairs, leaving only one value for each sales decile.
 For the model, we follow a similar procedure.
-Thus, each dot in the figure represents deviations of log sales from their relevant industry mean.23
+Thus, each dot in the figure represents deviations of log sales from their relevant industry mean relative to the deviations of log price from their relevant industry mean.23